-The Capital One QuicksilverOne Cash Rewards Credit Card, the Petal® 2 "Cash Back, No Fees" Visa® Credit Card, and the Deserve® EDU Mastercard for Students are among the best credit cards for average credit or fair credit.
+The Capital One QuicksilverOne Cash Rewards Credit Card and the Petal® 2 "Cash Back, No Fees" Visa® Credit Card are among the best credit cards for average credit or fair credit.

 When your credit falls into the fair or average credit score range, finding good credit cards that don't charge expensive fees can be challenging.
 To make it easier for you, we compiled a list of credit cards for fair or average credit that we recommend based on their fees, rewards, and benefits.